Make your website move: simple animation techniques for designers

 Another example is “Tiny Studio”.
 Visit their site, and you'll be greeted by huge letters filling the screen that, after a moment, slide apart.
 It's a simple yet impressive way to grab your attention and make a memorable first impression.

 Keep things moving with scroll animation.
 Scrolling down your site should feel like unfolding a story, with each scroll revealing something new.
+This approach is common in the best website animation examples.

 Take “Forest Stories”, a film about how forests influence our lives.
 The website feels like you're in a movie, especially when you scroll down and see the creators' names roll like end credits.
 It ties you more closely to the film's vibe.
+These website animation examples highlight how scrolling effects can turn a site into an unfolding story.

 Then there's the “Oya Festivalen” website.
 It's full of life, with tiny animations that make the page sparkle.
 But the real magic lies in how scrolling through the site feels like leafing through a fun book.
 Each scroll invites you to see more, making the whole experience inviting and exciting.